egtann/shh/README.md

 > namespace your secrets for glob matches as described later.

 If you need to edit your secret, `shh edit staging/env` can do it.
 That uses your `$EDITOR` of choice.
+Note that `$EDITOR` should be an absolute path.
 Save and quit to re-encrypt the updated version without ever saving an unencrypted version to disk.

 ## Team management